-Annex 4a: Terminology25
+Annex 4a: Important Definitions 26

 Ally A person who confronts heterosexism, sexism, homophobia, biphobia, transphobia and heterosexual privilege in themselves and others out of concern for the well-being of 2SLGBTQ+ people.
 Asexuality Generally characterized by not feeling sexual attraction or a desire for partnered sexuality.
 Asexuality is distinct from celibacy, which is the deliberate abstention from sexual activity.
 Bisexual A person whose primary sexual and affectional orientation is toward people of the same and other genders, or towards people regardless of their gender.
 Cisgender The prefix cis- means "on this side of" or "not across."
 A term used to call attention to the privilege of people who are not transgender.
 Cross Dresser A word to describe a person who dresses, at least partially, as a member of a gender other than their assigned sex; carries no implications of sexual orientation.
 Drag An artform and important part of queer culture that allows people to express themselves through makeup, performance, attire, dance, and music.
 Drag is often a way for a person to explore gender, whether through a critical or playful lens.
 A person of any gender can perform as a Drag King, Queen, or Thing.
-26
+27 Gay A sexual orientation toward people of the same gender.
+Gender Expression How one expresses oneself, in terms of dress, mannerisms and/or behaviors that society characterizes as "masculine" or "feminine."